 A full obituary can be viewed in her family’s hometown newspaper.
 In lieu of flowers, donations may be made to Amy’s favorite charities, The Food Bank of Western Massachusetts and United Way of Hampshire County.
 Cards may be sent in care of Five Colleges, 97 Spring Street, Amherst MA 01002.

-A private family service celebrating Dr. Wordelman’s life will be held at a later date in Minnesota.
-If you wish to receive information, when it becomes available, about a Five College memorial service for Dr. Wordelman, please enter your name and email address below.
+A private family service celebrating Dr. Wordelman’s life was held in Minnesota.
+Five Colleges will host a memorial gathering for Dr. Wordelman on the afternoon of Sunday, March 3, 2019, in Amherst, Massachusetts.
+If you wish to receive details about the Five Colleges event, please enter your name and email address below.